 It is important that we have your current phone number.
-Let us know immediately if your phone number changes: you can change it online at njuifile.net.
+Let us know immediately if your phone number changes: you can change it online at nj.gov/labor/ui.
 For more information about keeping appointments, see the Important Questions section.